 Mindfulness meditation is shown to decrease our stress response by switching which nervous system in our body is activated.
 In modern life, we are often in our sympathetic nervous system, which is our fight or flight response.
 This can be triggered by significant life events or even everyday situations such as increased workload, screen time, frustration in traffic or financial worries.
 By meditating and concentrating on our breathing our body naturally shifts into our parasympathetic nervous system, which allows us to rest and relax, telling our body that it is okay to slow down.
 Meditation can shift our brain waves from a higher frequency to a lower frequency, which helps to change how we feel and also stimulate different parts of our brain such as the vagus nerve that help us to slow down and triggers the rest and restore part of our automonic nervous system.

 HOW DOES MEDITATION IMPROVE COGNITIVE FUNCTION & SELF AWARENESS?

-A study on mindful meditation looked at outcomes six to 12 months after meditating around 20 to 30 minutes a day and observed changes in brain structure and function.
+A study on mindful meditation looked at outcomes six to twelve months after meditating around 20 minutes a day and observed changes in brain structure and function.

-Researchers noticed increases in gray matter density in the hippocampus and other frontal regions of the brain as well as increases in anterior insula and cortical thickness.
+Researchers noticed increases in grey matter density in the hippocampus and other frontal regions of the brain as well as increases in anterior insula and cortical thickness.
 So what does this mean?

-Increases in gray matter and the left hippocampus aid learning, cognition, and memory, resulting in better retention of facts and more mindful behaviour.
+Increases in grey matter and the left hippocampus aid learning, cognition, and memory, resulting in better retention of facts and more mindful behaviour.
 And increases in the anterior insula and in cortical thickness benefit cognitive function, attention and, self-awareness.
 There are five types of brain waves, which occur at various frequencies and have different effects on our body and mind which can be influenced by meditation.
 When we sit to meditate, we will often begin with alpha brain waves and move into a theta state.